Raphbos/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles is an executable script that displays current directory contents in a long format

 4-listmorefiles is an executable script that displays current directory contents, including hidden files(starting with .) in long format

+5-listfilesdigitonly is an executable script that displayscurrent directory contents and hidden files (starting with .) in long format with user and group IDs displayed numerically